Marcos Chaves: Early life and education

 In 1984, he traveled to Italy and studied art history while working as an assistant with the Italian comic artist and satirist Francesco Tullio Altan.
-It was from Altan from whom he learnt the value of direct humor which one finds in most of Chaves' works.
+It was from Altan from whom he learned the value of direct humor which one finds in most of Chaves' works.
 While in Italy, he met Antonio Dias, an influential figure in Brazilian contemporary art, who invited him to work as his assistant in Milan.
 During this period he was introduced to Arte Povera artists and aesthetics, another inspiration for his later work.

 Upon his return to Brazil in 1985, he met Leonilson, a major artist in the Brazilian scene with whom he began a regular dialogue about art.
 Together they experimented with four-hands paintings.
 During this period, Chaves developed a studio practice and started working on his first assemblages and object-based works, shifting his interest from painting to what has shaped his current conceptual, language and text-based, and photographic practice.

 Important works

 Eu Só Vendo A vista, 1997 (Conceptual photography)

-Marcos Chaves' most notable photographic work, Eu só vendo a vista (1997), takes as its main subject Rio de Janeiro's iconic view of the Sugar Loaf mountain found on tourist postcards and collectively associated to the landscape of the city.
+Marcos Chaves' most notable photographic work, Eu só vendo a vista (1997), takes as its main subject Rio de Janeiro's iconic view of the Sugar Loaf mountain found on tourist postcards and collectively associated with the landscape of the city.
 This view, shot from a very traditional angle becomes almost invisible for having been overly represented and used.

 As an attempt to restore a relationship with it, Chaves takes this image to the field of art and transposes onto it a sentence which holds many semantic ambiguities: Eu só vendo a vista.

-Playing around the words vista (view, eyesight), the meaning of the expression à vista (cash) as well as vendo (depending on the conjugation means selling, seeing, and concealing) one could read the different sentences:
+Playing around with the words vista (view, eyesight), the meaning of the expression à vista (cash) as well as vendo (depending on the conjugation means selling, seeing, and concealing) one could read the different sentences: